t6d/composable_operations/README.md

 Operations and composed operations support [SmartProperties](http://github.com/t6d/smart_properties) to conveniently provide additional settings upon initialization of an operation.
-In the example, below an operation is defined that indents a given string.
+In the example below, an operation is defined that indents a given string.
 The indent is set to 2 by default but can easily be changed by supplying an options hash to the initializer.